mozilla/application-services/docs/howtos/vendoring-into-mozilla-central.md

-In that scenario, you don't want to check your changes in and re-vendor as you iterate - it would be far better to use a local checkout of application-services with uncommitted changes with your mozilla-central tree which also has uncommited changes.
+In that scenario, you don't want to check your changes in and re-vendor as you iterate - it would be far better to use a local checkout of application-services with uncommitted changes with your mozilla-central tree which also has uncommitted changes.

 To do this, you can edit the top-level `Cargo.toml` to specify a path.
 Note